hyecheol123/ZeroCho-React-WebGames/README.md

 - **High Order Function (HOF)**
   - Return function as a result, or get function as parameters
   - In React, it is used to call EventHandler function with parameter.
+- [**React.useMemo()**](https://reactjs.org/docs/hooks-reference.html#usememo) caches calculated result and prevent unnecessary function calls.
+  - It is used to memorize complicated result of function.
+- [**React.useCallback()**](https://reactjs.org/docs/hooks-reference.html#usecallback) memorizes the function itself.
+  - It prevents same function to be created multiple time when Components re-render.
+  - It also stores all the variables that _used_ in the function.
+  - When we pass function as props to the child Component, it is required to wrap the function with `React.useCalback()` to prevent unnecessary re-render caused by props change.
+    - Newly created function is _different_ function with previous one.

 ## Project